 Public Practice, a social enterprise focused on building public sector capacity for proactive planning, recently reviewed pre-application services provided by London Borough Councils.

-The review found a significant variance in terms of cost and service provision for pre-app advice across planning authorities.
+The review found significant variance in cost and service provision for pre-app advice across planning authorities.
 Average costs for projects of different sizes are listed below.

 What issues might arise in the pre-app stage?

+Time delay is a key stumbling block for pre-application services: The quality of the pre-application advice service different for every local authority.
 Local authority resources are substantially stretched, and often even internal departments cannot jump the queue for advice from planning officers.